 2) Submit via CS Department Supplement:

 - Statement of purpose - Approximately 2 pages describing your reasons for pursuing graduate study and academic and professional interests and goals.
 This may include events/experiences that prepared you for CS graduate study and how your interests complement the department's faculty and research.

 - Transcripts (2) - The department will not view the transcripts you upload to the MyStatus page; you must provide us with separate copies through the CS Department Supplement.

-- GRE and (international students only) TOEFL or IELTS scores
+- (International students only) TOEFL or IELTS scores

-- Optional: CV and up to three publications.
+- Optional: GRE scores*, CV and up to three publications.
 CV should also include a scan of any aid award letter that has award details such as NSF, Fulbright, etc. If you provide GRE scores, you must also have an official score report sent to UT-Austin.

-3) An official report of Graduate Record Examination (GRE) scores*.
+3) An official report of Graduate Record Examination (GRE) scores (optional for Fall 2022)*.
 Please request that ETS send official test scores to UT-Austin.
 (UT-Austin code 6882 – you do not need a departmental code).

-4) An official score report for the TOEFL or IELTS (international students only)*.
+4) An official score report for the TOEFL or IELTS (international students only)**.
 Scores must be sent to the university by the testing agency (self-reported scores are not accepted).
-The Educational Testing Service (ETS) institution code for the TOEFL is 6882.
-It is not necessary to use a department code.
+The Educational Testing Service (ETS) institution code for UT Austin is 6882.
+There is no institutional code for the IELTS examination.
 To fulfill the requirement with scores from the IELTS, please use the IELTS electronic score delivery service to send your scores to the “University of Texas at Austin” account.

 **International applicants who are from a qualifying country are exempt from this requirement.
 Additionally, applicants are exempt from the requirement if they possess a bachelor’s degree from a U.S. institution or a qualifying country.
 The requirement is not waived for applicants who have earned a master’s—but not a bachelor’s—degree from a similar institution.

 We want to emphasize that all materials should be uploaded electronically.
 We will carefully dispose of any paper materials we receive, unless we have requested them.